alexerdmann/HER/README.md

 ### Step 3 Manual Annotation Of The Seed

 The seed sentences are located at: *Data/Splits/fullCorpus.seed-$seed_size.seed*.
 The file contains one word (well really token, because punctuation and clitics will likely take their own lines) per line with a single blank line between sentences.
 The line is tab separated with the *label* (also refered to as a *tag*) in the first column, the word itself in the second, and any other features we might later generate will occupy subsequent columns.
-By default, the *label* will be *0* for every word, meaning that it is not an entity or at least has not been annotated (manually not automatically) as one yet.
+By default, the *label* will be *0* for every word, meaning that it is not an entity or at least has not been annotated (manually not automatically) as one yet (if you are familiar with the *BIO* annotation scheme, please note that we are using a zero (0), not a capital letter (O), though this should probably be changed soon in order to fully conform to the popular *BIO* scheme).

 In this step, we will identify all words that are entities and change their labels, systematically.
 Specifically, the label will be composed by joining the relevant entity type (necessarily one of the types defined in *entities*) and the letter *B* or *I* with a dash.
 For example, if I come across the word *Paris* in my corpus, I would want to label it as *GEO-B*, where I use *B* to indicate that it is the beginning of an entity.
 If I come across the words *de*, *New*, *York*, and *.* in a sequence, I would want to label them *0*, *GEO-B*, *GEO-I*, and *0* respectively, where *I* denotes that the present entity has not already terminated.